-I'm co-chair of the Supporters' Trust at Tottenham Hotspur FC, a formally-constituted voluntary organisation representing fans at club and national level.
-The role involves dealing with senior figures in the game and a significant amount of casework.
+I was co-chair of the Supporters' Trust at Tottenham Hotspur FC, a formally-constituted voluntary organisation representing fans at club and national level, foe eight years.
+The role involved dealing with senior figures in the game and a significant amount of casework.

 "Martin wrote the early morning stock exchange roundup for AOL Money before 8am every weekday.
 He also wrote in-depth articles on sports finance, media and advertising, tax, government policy and financial exclusions issues.
 He was one of our most respected writers, drawing significant reader engagement."

 Chris Wheal, colleague at AOL and manager at Capital.com